Bo Frese

 How we can work together

-I spent the past year building real products with AI, full time — two iOS apps, a full-featured AI-friendly CMS, four websites, an open-source development tool.
-I scrapped two of those projects.
-Both were built with AI, both looked right on the surface.
+I spent the past year building with AI full time.
+I also scrapped two of the products I built — both looked right on the surface, both fell apart under sustained development.
 What I do now is shaped by what went wrong.

 There are three ways I work with teams on this, depending on where you are.